Law (Law and Technology Pathway) LLB (Hons) – 2023 entry

 Our LLB in Law (Law and Technology Pathway) combines legal training with an exploration of the role of law in responding to and shaping technological innovation.
 The Pathway includes all the core subjects currently required for a qualifying law degree, while giving you the opportunity to specialise in law and technology and gain digital lawyering skills that are critical to the changing global economy and workplace.

 We are at an industry turning point, both in terms of the use of technology in the business and practice of law, as well as the growing importance of legal questions and challenges related to the rapid pace of technological change.
 Employers are increasingly seeking out professionals who are well versed in technology and the law to be employable in a competitive and evolving legal market.
 This course is designed to give you the competitive edge.

 We are ranked 4th for law in the National Student Survey 2022.
-We were ranked in the top 60 for law in the world by the Times Higher Education World University Rankings 2022.
+We are ranked 64th for law in the world by the Times Higher Education World University Rankings 2023.